 There is standing water in the street, will this be corrected?
 Standing water in the asphalt will likely be corrected with this project but water in the curb line may not be corrected although each case could be reviewed.
-Please contact the project engineer asap to provide the location of the standing water in the curb.

 How long will the new street last?
 It is estimated that the new street will last 7-10 years, if not longer.
 The city's first edge mill and overlay project was in 2005 on streets that were in similar condition to the streets in this neighborhood.
 Those streets are still performing very well.